-Enjoy authentic Indian flavors in this Healthy Chickpea Tikka Masala.
-Perfect vegetarian tikka masala for a weeknight meal or to serve in the party.
+Enjoy authentic Indian flavors in this homemade healthy chickpea tikka masala.
+A perfect vegetarian dish for a weeknight meal or to serve at a party.

-Have you ever tried tikka masala dishes in any Indian restaurant and wonder how they make it?
+Have you ever tried tikka masala dishes in any Indian restaurant and wondered how they make it?
 Then you have come to the right place.

-Yes, here I am sharing with you our all-time favorite healthy tikka masala recipe.
-Usually, you will find chicken tikka masala or paneer tikka masala in Indian restaurants.
-However, going out of the box I make this healthy tikka masala recipe using chickpeas.
+Usually, you will find paneer or chicken tikka masala in Indian restaurants.
+However, going out of the box, I make this recipe using chickpeas.

 Let’s get started.